 with the proper tools (Doodoo Voodoo, an EDIC portable extractor and the

-With the proper tools, YOU can deal with your messes as quickly and
+us.
+With the proper tools, YOU can deal with messes as quickly and

 easily as I did here.

-very little Doodoo Voodoo to FULLY eradicate what otherwise was AWFUL,
+and very little Doodoo Voodoo to completely eradicate what otherwise was AWFUL,

 GROSS staining of the carpet in one of our bedrooms.
 As I say in

 our brochure and on this site: Doodoo Voodoo gives you peace of

 mind and makes pet messes no big deal.